Denzil Webster: Cricket playing career

-Denzil Webster was an all-rounder; a hard-hitting batsman and pace bowler, and although he was still a schoolboy, he played for the Castleford first-team in the Yorkshire League, following his move to Acomb in 1956, he played for York in the Yorkshire League, in 1961 he joined Acomb in the York and District Senior Cricket League, and he captained them to their First Division title in 1978.
+Webster was an all-rounder; a hard-hitting batsman and pace bowler, and although he was still a schoolboy, he played for the Castleford first-team in the Yorkshire League, following his move to Acomb in 1956, he played for York in the Yorkshire League, in 1961 he joined Acomb in the York and District Senior Cricket League, and he captained them to their First Division title in 1978.

 Rugby playing career

-Denzil Webster played fly-half for Castleford RUFC, aged-19 he played wing, and scored two tries for the Army Rugby Union against Oxford University RFC during January 1953, he was signed by Castleford in February 1953 in time to be included in their 1953 Challenge Cup squad register, the Castleford Rugby League Supporters Club paid the £450 cost of his signing-on fee (based on increases in average earnings, this would be approximately £29,540 in 2017), Castleford declined a "substantial offer" for Denzil Webster by Bradford Northern during April 1955, he, along with Derek Smart, scored a hat-trick of tries in the 32-12 victory over Hull Kingston Rovers on Saturday 31 March 1956, he was transferred from Castleford to York for a transfer-fee of £3000 (based on increases in average earnings, this would be approximately £164,900 in 2017). he made his début for York on Saturday 13 October 1956, he played in a trial match for the 1958 Great Britain Lions tour of Australia and New Zealand, but ultimately he was not selected for Great Britain, he played his last match for York on Saturday 20 September 1958, he retired from rugby league due to a knee-injury.
+Webster played fly-half for Castleford RUFC, aged-19 he played wing, and scored two tries for the Army Rugby Union against Oxford University RFC during January 1953, he was signed by Castleford in February 1953 in time to be included in their 1953 Challenge Cup squad register, the Castleford Rugby League Supporters Club paid the £450 cost of his signing-on fee (based on increases in average earnings, this would be approximately £29,540 in 2017), Castleford declined a "substantial offer" for Denzil Webster by Bradford Northern during April 1955, he, along with Derek Smart, scored a hat-trick of tries in the 32-12 victory over Hull Kingston Rovers on Saturday 31 March 1956, he was transferred from Castleford to York for a transfer-fee of £3000 (based on increases in average earnings, this would be approximately £164,900 in 2017). he made his début for York on Saturday 13 October 1956, he played in a trial match for the 1958 Great Britain Lions tour of Australia and New Zealand, but ultimately he was not selected for Great Britain, he played his last match for York on Saturday 20 September 1958, he retired from rugby league due to a knee-injury.

 County honours

-Denzil Webster won a cap while at Castleford, he played at in Yorkshire's (RL) 14-2 victory over Cumberland at Bradford Northern's stadium on Wednesday 5 October 1955.
+Webster won a cap while at Castleford, he played at in Yorkshire's (RL) 14-2 victory over Cumberland at Bradford Northern's stadium on Wednesday 5 October 1955.

 County Cup Final appearances

-Denzil Webster played at in York's 8-15 defeat by Huddersfield in the 1957–58 Yorkshire Cup Final during the 1957–58 season at Headingley Rugby Stadium, Leeds on Saturday 19 October 1957.
+Webster played at in York's 8-15 defeat by Huddersfield in the 1957–58 Yorkshire Cup Final during the 1957–58 season at Headingley Rugby Stadium, Leeds on Saturday 19 October 1957.

-Genealogical information

-Denzil Webster's marriage to Doreen M. (née Wilkinson, who was the Head of Girls PE at Castleford Grammar School) was registered during third 1/4 1956 in Leeds district.
-They had children; the future cricketer of the 1970s and 1980s for Acomb; John M. Webster (birth registered third 1/4 in Howden district).